 "Fair use" is a fuzzy term but considers these factors:

 - purpose and character of use (whether the intended use is for commercial or nonprofit educational purposes);

 - amount and substantiality of the portion used in relation to the whole copyrighted work;

 - effect of the usage on the potential market for the copyrighted work.

 Fair use allows quotation from other works and reproduction of small amounts of graphic or illustrative material for review or criticism or to bolster the new author's arguments.
 Original works should not be quoted out of context.
 No more than a few sentences or paragraphs should be quoted and that material quoted should never predominate over the new author's thoughts, ideas, or materials.
 Proportion of quoted material to the whole (whether in one place or scattered throughout) is always the key consideration; quoting one hundred words from a source of one thousand words is less likely to be acceptable than quoting one hundred words from a source of ten thousand words.
 The importance of the quoted material to the original work is a key consideration; does the quote form the substance of the original material, is it ancillary to the main idea of the original?

 The key for using copyrighted material in your thesis or dissertation is this: WHEN IN DOUBT, ALWAYS SEEK WRITTEN PERMISSION.
 It is incumbent on the student author and his/her thesis or dissertation committee to meet copyright compliance and to request copyright permissions when necessary.
 [The preceding information was summarized from The Chicago Manual of Style, 14th edition (1993).
 Chicago: University of Chicago Press.]

-For further information, please consult the CSULB Copyright and Fair Use Policy and UMI's Copyright Law and Graduate Research.
+For further information, please consult the CSULB Copyright and Fair Use Policy and UMI's Copyright and Your Dissertation or Thesis.